bertoxic/junioraitst/codejuniorai.md

 Functions are fundamental in most programming languages, including JavaScript, Python, Java, C++, and many others.
 They play a vital role in structuring and organizing code to achieve efficient and maintainable software solutions.

-## Comparison and Differences in Function Syntax
+## Comparison and differences in Function syntax of different programming languages

 Here are examples of function declarations and parameters syntax in various programming languages: